digitalheir/ruby-xml-to-json/README.md

 This Ruby gem adds a `to_hash` and `to_json` method to Nokogiri XML nodes, allowing us to serialize arbitrary XML nodes to JSON.

-This gem also picks up attributes, processing instructions and doctype declarations.
+This gem also picks up attributes, comments, processing instructions and doctype declarations.
 The result is wordy, but complete.

 As an added bonus, line numbers are included where possible.